 In Reception the children complete 3 daily ‘to-dos’.
 These are independent tasks planned around our book of the week.
 One is literacy based, one is maths based and one is a creative activity.
 We would ask you to talk to the children about their ‘to-dos’ at the end of each school day.

 The children will also have continuous access to different areas (both indoor and outdoor) throughout the day.
 These include music, bikes, balls, construction and ICT.

-View our most recent Topic Web here: Topic Web- Autumn 2- Reception- Manchester
+View our most recent Topic Web here: Topic Web- Spring 1- Reception- Out of this World

 View our 2017/18 Curriculum Overview here: Reception Curriculum Overview 17-18

 Please feel free to download our FS2 Reading and Phonics Workshop